 If you're ever unsure, conduct some of your own research.
 Reputable organizations like the Air Conditioning Contractors of America are a great resource for homeowners seeking unbiased guidance.

-The last thing you want is to shell out money for a repair only to have it break again one, two or five years down the road.
+The last thing you want is to shell out money for a repair only to have it break again one or two years down the road.

-Do yourself a favor - look for companies who offer installation guarantees.
+Do yourself a favor - look for companies who offer repair warranties.
 Some companies may even cover the cost of poor repairs from previous homeowners.
 It never hurts to check!

 And, like any other major decision, feel free to seek out a second opinion.
 No one company will have all the answers - and you don't want to be left out in the cold.

 It's unfortunate that some companies may try to capitalize on you during a time of need, making it important to know what to watch for.
-That's why Bell Brothers is proud to have been voted Best of the Metro in USA Today Best for the second year in a row.
+That's why at Bell Brothers we take service personally. .
 It's simple - we treat our customers how we'd like to be treated.